taylahlucas/CryptoCurrencies-MoonPay/react-native-challenge/FOLLOW-UP.md

 ### Q) What's the command to start the application locally?

-npm install
+- npm install
-npx expo start
+- npm start

 To run tests:
-npm test
+- npm test

 ### Q) Any other comments we should read before evaluating your solution?